amitmishra7/icon_bottomsheet/README.md

 | iconWidget         | Widget displayed on top of bottomsheet.
 | iconSize           | Height/Width of the iconWidget.
 Defaults to 50 (height and width are same).
 | iconPadding        | Transparent border padding around the iconWidget.
 Defaults to 16.
 Use 0 when not requried.
+| position           | Helps to position your iconWidget on left, right or center.
+Defaults to center.
+| iconBackgroundColor           | Defines the background color of your iconWidget.
+Defaults to white.
+In order to show no color use Colors.transparent.
+| childBackgroundColor           | Defines the background color of your child widget.
+Defaults to white.

 # IconShape